This detached cottage next to the owners' home is peacefully located in the centre of the pretty village of Llangoed, on the Isle of Anglesey.

 With country walks all around and paths leading to the Menai Straits and the Anglesey Coastal Path, this pretty cottage offers quality accommodation for walkers and cyclists, or just a romantic break away from it all.

-Stylish and well-presented throughout, this lovely modern cottage enters through a boot room into a spacious hallway, which opens into a cosy sitting room with a soft comfy sofa which converts to a double bed for occasional guests, if required.
+Stylish and well-presented throughout, this lovely modern cottage enters through a boot room into a spacious hallway, which opens into a cosy sitting room with a cosy fire.

 Move through to the modern and stylish fitted kitchen with intimate dining area, equally ideal for a romantic meal for two or a social evening for four.